 - Gas Tungsten Arc Welding (GTAW)

-- Safety: Never place a worker in a welding environment who does not have the skills or knowledge to keep that environment safe.
-Fifteen percent of our assessment test is specifically focused on the many safety aspects of welding to ensure that any potential hire possesses the necessary safety-knowledge for any welding position.
+Safety.
+Never place a worker in a welding environment who does not have the skills or knowledge to keep that environment safe.
+Fifteen percent of our assessment focuses on the many safety aspects of welding to ensure any potential hire possesses the necessary safety-knowledge for any welding position.

-- Gauging prior skills and knowledge: By using our entry-level assessment, employers accurately identify whether a candidate has the skills and knowledge they require from a hire.
+Gauging prior skills and knowledge.
+By using our entry-level assessment, employers accurately identify whether a candidate has the skills and knowledge required for the position.
 Quantifiable data provided by the test also makes it easier for employers to choose between candidates, identifying which candidate has a higher knowledge and skill level.

-- Optimized training efforts: In a field with so much demand and a growing skills gap, it’s hard to turn willing candidates away because of a test.
-With that in mind, this assessment does not have to be a pass/fail scenario.
-Employers can also use assessment results to identify any areas where a candidate’s knowledge is lacking and design a training program to focus on those areas.
+Optimized training efforts.
+In a high-demand field and a growing skills gap, it’s hard to turn willing candidates away because of a test.
+Because this assessment is not a pass/fail, employers can also use the results to identify areas where a candidate’s knowledge is lacking and design a training program to focus on those areas.

-Keep in mind, employers shouldn’t solely make their hiring decisions based on test results.
-However, if properly implemented at the entry level, technical skill assessments have proven to create better worker retention, morale, and productivity.
+Keep in mind, employers should not make hiring decisions based solely on test results.
+However, if properly implemented at the entry-level, technical skill assessments have proven to create better worker retention, morale, and productivity.

-With a continuously increasing skills gap, the demand for skilled and certified welders is not going to slow any time soon.
-In fact, the demand for welding professionals is estimated to increase 26% by 2020.
-With so much estimated demand and growth, the future is bright for welding professionals.
 The future can be just as bright, if not brighter, for welding employers.
-As fewer welders are available due to masses of baby-boomers approaching retirement, workforces with skilled welders are going to be in high demand.
-So, now is the time to prepare and build a superior workforce to meet an inevitable demand in a growing economy.
+As an older generation of workers approaches retirement, workforces with skilled welders are going to be in high demand.
+Now is the time to prepare and build a superior workforce to meet that inevitable demand.

-If you employ welding professionals, partner with NBS to ensure that your hiring process is efficient and impactful.
-We provide Welding Technical Skill Assessment Tests for the entry, experienced, and advanced pipefitting level.
-Contact Nocti Business Solutions today to build a superior workforce tomorrow.
+If you employ welding professionals, partner with NBS to ensure your hiring process is efficient and impactful.
+We provide technical welding assessments for entry-level, experienced worker, and advanced pipefitting levels.
+Contact Nocti Business Solutions today to begin building a superior workforce.